 With your pool pump turned on, circle the circumference of your pool and gradually pour the calcium carbonate mixture into the water.

 There are a few things to keep in mind during this time.
-The first is that this mixture can destroy a pool’s finish, so be careful to keep it from splashing up on the sides.
+First, this mixture can destroy a pool’s finish, so be careful to keep it from splashing up on the sides.
 Secondly, brush the sides of the walls after you pour in the substance to help move the solution around the water.

 After waiting for a complete cycle, re-test your water.
-If the calcium hardness level is within the 200 – 400 ppm range, then you’re free to use your pool again.
+If the calcium hardness level is within the 200 – 400 ppm range, you can use your pool again.

 Get My Free Pool Care Checklist